The title for our meditation today is a well-worn phrase in the western world.

 If Jesus could have laid down His weary head right then in the Garden of Gethsemane and breathed His last, it would have been so good.
-But the indescribable horrors that were to descend upon His head like a death shroud were the real reason for His strong words.
+But the indescribable horrors that were to descend upon His head were the real reason for His strong words.

-We cannot imagine nor can we put into words all of the hell that broke out over our beloved Lord as He endured the wrath of humanity.
+We can't imagine or put into words all of the hell that broke out over our beloved Lord as He endured the wrath of humanity.
 No one who dies in Christ will ever have the experience endured by Jesus that night.

 Christian friend, the next time you are in some valley of tears, and you are tempted to say, "The situation is killing me", remember that is impossible for you.
 Because you live and believe in Jesus, you shall never die the second death.
 Nothing can possibly come near you that does not pass under the scrutiny of the One Who loved you and gave Himself for you.